TIMELINE-How Kyle Rittenhouse went from cleaning graffiti to shooting 3 people | Law-Order

 - United States

-Kyle Rittenhouse, now 18, is on trial for killing two men and wounding a third with a military-style rifle during protests last year in Kenosha, Wisconsin.
+A jury will soon decide the fate of Kyle Rittenhouse, 18, who is on trial over killing two men and wounding a third with a military-style rifle during protests last year in Kenosha, Wisconsin.
 Before the killings, Kenosha had endured two nights of chaotic protests over the police shooting of a local Black man, Jacob Blake.
 Several businesses were burned to the ground and there were incidents of looting.
 Police used rubber bullets and tear gas to control the crowds.

 * Around 10 p.m. video shows Rittenhouse with a rifle standing with other armed men near a used-car dealership.
 Rittenhouse testified he was asked to help guard the business due to the threat of looting and arson.
 He brought a medical kit and says his objective was to provide aid to anyone injured. * Around 10:45 p.m., another video shows Rittenhouse asking police officers for water.
 One officer says: "We appreciate you guys.
 We really do."